2/14/2026

 Clerx helps divorce law firms handle inbound calls with speed, empathy, and structure.
 Donna, the AI receptionist, answers calls around the clock, qualifies potential clients, books consultations, and syncs structured intake data directly into the firm’s existing CRM.

 The goal is not to replace human connection, but to ensure every client who reaches out is acknowledged and guided appropriately.
+This positioning is reflected in Clerx’s live family-law content and its integrations hub.

 We use cookies to ensure you get the best experience on our website.
 For more information, please see our Privacy Policy.